 So, you’ve been through all the hassle of a divorce hearing and a custody case.
 You’re ready to move forward with your new life and help raise your children in a positive, nurturing atmosphere.
 There’s just one problem – your former spouse is not following through with their end of the deal, or the original order from the court is no longer doable given changed circumstances.

 In either of these situations, it’s time to go back to court.
 You don’t have to suffer through an agreement that is breaking the bank or creating significant hurdles in your life.
-We can get a support or custody agreement modified.
+Our Atlanta family lawyers can get a support or custody agreement modified.
 Likewise, you don’t have to suffer with an ex who is determined not to obey the court.
 The judge needs to know if your former partner is in contempt.
-Don’t suffer in silence; contact Family Matters Law Group, and we can help make the appropriate changes in your situation.
+Don’t suffer in silence; contact Family Matters Law Group, and our family court attorneys will help make the appropriate changes in your situation.

 Now that you have taken the time to educate yourself on who we are, it’s time to focus on how to move forward in your case.
 Contact us via phone or the contact form to schedule your comprehensive one-hour consultation.
 Be sure to have available, all relevant information and details about your case when you contact Family Matters Law Group so that we can provide you with an exceptionally personalized experience.